AIXjing/cs61b-sp21-s9165/proj2/gitlet-design.md

 ## TODO List

 1. `gitlet checkout <branchname>`
-2. how to set up branch and track branch
+2. how to set up a new branch and track branch - a better data structure is probably needed.